F1-C0D3/MANETModel/README.md

 - Utilization as property of Links
 - Getter/setter for RadioOccupationModel
 - Interface to grant access to vertexAdjacencies in WeightedUndirectedGraph

+## Off topic:
-- CSMA/CA Simulator (Occupation modal)
+- CSMA/CA Simulator (Occupation model) -> Use of OPNET or other existing frameworks?
+- neo4j java graph platform